searxng/searxng-docker/README.md

 - Edit the [searxng/settings.yml](https://github.com/searxng/searxng-docker/blob/master/searxng/settings.yml) file according to your need
 - Check everything is working: `docker compose up`
 - Run SearXNG in the background: `docker compose up -d`

+> [!WARNING]
+> If you use an older version of docker desktop (`< 3.6.0`), you may have to install Docker Compose v1.
+> Accordingly, you should modify the commands in this documentation to suit Docker Compose v1.
+For instance, change 'docker compose up' to 'docker-compose up'.
+>
+> [Install the docker-compose plugin](https://docs.docker.com/compose/install/#scenario-two-install-the-compose-plugin) (be sure that docker-compose version is at least 1.9.0)

 ## How to access the logs